hellpig/collatz/README.md

 For OpenCL on Windows, you need Cygwin.
 Select the gcc-core and libOpenCL-devel packages when installing Cygwin (does Nvidia need libOpenCL-devel?).
 For Cygwin, gcc needs */cygdrive/c/Windows/System32/OpenCL.DLL* as an argument (instead of the usual *-lOpenCL* option).
 To get a printf() in an OpenCL kernel to work in Cygwin, I had to add C:\cygwin64\bin\ to the Windows Path then run via the usual cmd.exe.

 Nvidia on Windows has a weird thing for OpenCL (maybe CUDA too).
 A printf() inside an OpenCL kernel needs *llu* for ulong (*lu* only prints 32 bits), but, even though this is OpenCL and *lu* works on Windows with Intel and AMD GPUs, needing *llu* is a typical Windows thing I guess.
 On second thought, a long integer is always 64-bit in OpenCL, so this behavior by Nvidia is actually a bug.
-Luckily, *llu* works for Nvidia-on-Linux and for a couple other situations, so I just switched all my OpenCL kernels to use *llu*.
+Luckily, *llu* works for Nvidia-on-Linux and for a couple other situations (but not for AMD-on-Windows), so I just switched all my OpenCL kernels to use *llu*.
 Anyway, I wonder if PRIu64 works in OpenCL for all devices and platforms.

 At any point, please ask me if anything here is unclear!
 I achieved my codes by communicating with various people, so please do the same!